 Compared with longitudinal margin indicators, circumferential margin and lymph node indicators continue to show large variation (Figure 8.4), but both have shown improvement over the last five years.
 The proportion of patients with 15 or more lymph nodes examined has increased from 82.3% among patients diagnosed in 2014/15 to 88.0% among those diagnosed in 2018/19.
 The proportion of patients with positive circumferential margins has decreased from 28.7% to 22.8%.
 While these improvements are encouraging, there remains significant variation in the way surgical specimens are prepared for histological assessment and this leads to inconsistency in the assessment of these pathological variables.
 Greater consistency and standardisation of these methods is required for surgical centres to benchmark themselves with confidence.

 Figure 8.3: Funnel plots showing the organisational rates of positive longitudinal margins for patients diagnosed in England and Wales between April 2016 and March 2019.
-Note: Plots exclude adjusted rates for one English provider - data under review.

 Adjusted rate of positive longitudinal margins after oesophagectomy